 What if the flood is deeper than 1 metre?

 As flood water rises over 1 metre deep on your outer walls, it builds up pressure.
 If left without any release, this pressure could cause walls to move and collapse, resulting in serious structural damage.

 If you have flood water building up and close to one metre high, then it’s recommended that you let it disperse through the house.
 While this, of course, the last advice you want, doing nothing could cause even more damage.

 This is when flood resilience measures come into effect.
-Hence why you need to invest in both aspects of flood protection.
+Hence why you need to invest in both aspects.

 Consider signing up to the Environment Agency’s Floodline warnings service.

 Having paintings, ornaments and other valuables on display is what makes a house, a home.
 However, when it comes to flooding, it’s worth considering placing these higher up or arranging some on the first-floor landing.